National Provider Identifier (NPI) Numbers

 In other words, getting an NPI is free - not having one could be costly.

 How Do I Get One?

 There is no charge to get an NPI.
-Audiologists and speech-language pathologists can apply online for their NPI, free of charge, by applying online or by calling 1-800-465-3203 to request a paper application.
+Audiologists and speech-language pathologists can apply online for their NPI, free of charge, by applying online or by contacting the NPI Enumerator to request a paper application.
 It takes less than 5 minutes to apply online and the number is issued within a few minutes.

 Note: The provider type is 23 (speech, language, hearing service provider).
 The taxonomy number for audiologist is 231H00000X.
 The taxonomy number for SLP is 235Z00000X.

 Clinical Fellows without a state license are to apply for an NPI as a student.
 Under the NPI system, a student is defined as "An individual who is enrolled in an organized health care education/training program leading to a degree, certification, registration and/or licensure to provide health care."
-When the state license is conferred, the applicant will need to apply for a professional (non-student) number.
+When the state license is conferred, the applicant will need to update their taxonomy code.
 The student taxonomy code (needed to complete the application) is 390200000X.

-For further information about obtaining an NPI, please visit the NPI Page on the CMS Web site or contact ASHA at email@example.com.
+For further information about obtaining an NPI, please visit the NPI page on the CMS website.

 Special Information for Medicare Providers

 Medicare Provider Enrollment and NPIs